xapian/xapian-gsoc-proposal/proposal.rst

  **Coding**
   Week 1(1 JUN-6 JUN)
-      - implement Entropy(1 day)
-      - implement Global frequency IDF(1 day)
+      - implement Entropy and Global frequency IDF (1 day)
-      - write test case for Entropy (2 days)
-      - write test case for Global frequency IDF(2 days)
+      - write test cases for Entropy and Global frequency IDF (3 days)
-      - make PR for these changes and getting it reviewed and completing documentation simultaneously(1 day) Week 2(7 JUN-13 JUN)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (1 day) Week 2(7 JUN-13 JUN)
-      - implement Changed-coefficient ATF1(1 day)
-      - implement Augmented average term frequency(1 day)
+      - implement Changed-coefficient ATF1 and Augmented average term frequency (1 day)
-      - write test case for Changed-coefficient ATF1 (2 days)
-      - write test case for Augmented average term frequency(2 days)
+      - write test cases for Changed-coefficient ATF1 and Augmented average term frequency (3 days)
-      - make PR for these changes and getting it reviewed and completing documentation simultaneously(1 day) Week 3(14 JUN-20 JUN)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (1 day) Week 3(14 JUN-20 JUN)
-      - implement Augmented log(1 day)
-      - implement square root(1 day)
+      - implement Augmented log and square root (1 day)
-      - write test case for Augmented log(2 days)
-      - write test case for square root(2 days)
+      - write test cases for Augmented log and square root (3 days)
-      - make PR for these changes and getting it reviewed and completing documentation simultaneously(1 day) Week 4(21 JUN-27 JUN)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (1 day) Week 4(21 JUN-27 JUN)
-      - implement Log-global frequency IDF(1 day)
-      - implement Incremented global frequency IDF(1 day)
+      - implement Log-global frequency IDF and Incremented global frequency IDF (1 day)
-      - write test case for Log-global frequency IDF(2 days)
-      - write test case for Incremented global frequency IDF(2 days)
+      - write test cases for Log-global frequency IDF and Incremented global frequency IDF (2 days)
-      - make PR for these changes and getting it reviewed and completing documentation simultaneously(1 day) Week 5(28 JUN-4 JUN) [Evaluation 1]
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (1 day) Week 5(28 JUN-4 JUN) [Evaluation 1]
       - Submit evaluation .
-      - implement Square root global frequency IDF(1 day)
+      - implement Square root global frequency IDF (1 day)
-      - write test case for Square root global frequency IDF(2 days)
+      - write test cases for Square root global frequency IDF (2 days)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (1 day) Week 6(5 JUN-11 JUN)
+      - get max-tf from Weight::Internal (2 days)
+      - implement "max-norm" and "aug-norm" (1 day)
+      - write test cases for max-tf (2 days)
+  Week 7(12 JUN-18 JUN)
+      - write test cases for "max-norm" and "aug-norm (3 days)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously(2 day) Week 8(19 JUN-25 JUN)
+      - Add support for the new normalisations in Weight::create().This includes the changes to be made in Registry(3 days)
-      - make PR for these changes and getting it reviewed and completing documentation simultaneously(1 day)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (1 day)
+      - Rest of days are kept free to complete back log if any.
+  Week 9(26 JUN-1 AUG)[Evaluation 2]
+      - submit evaluation.
+      - make changes in config_file.cc (2 days)
+      - make changes in config_file.h (1 day)
+      - make changes in trec_search.cc (2 days)
+  Week 10(2 AUG-8 AUG)
+      - write test cases for these changes (3 days)
+      - make PR for these changes and getting it reviewed and completing documentation simultaneously (2 days) Week 11(9 AUG-15 AUG)
+      - Compare effectiveness of different normalisations .
+      - make documentation for these results.
+  Week 12(16 AUG-22 AUG)

+This week is kept as buffer week.Also due to the COVID-19 outbreak in my country,Our exams have been rescheduled but the dates aren't decided.So there is a possibility that I might have exams during the coding period.But they wont last more than a week.

 Previous Discussion of your Project
 -----------------------------------